dimitrov-adrian/tinsta/README.md

 ![](https://raw.githubusercontent.com/dimitrov-adrian/tinsta/master/screenshot.png)

-Tinsta (as from Tiny Standard) is free OpenSource WordPress theme, that aims to provide very standard web site layout with a lot of customization options.
+Tinsta (as from Tiny Standard) is free open source WordPress theme, that aims to provide very standard web site layout with a lot of customization options.

 ##
 ### Requirements